Population Matters Update

 Some of the more significant articles from past issues of the Journal are listed below.
-The full contents of all issues of the journal back to 2002 can be found elsewhere on this site.

 - Smail, J. Kenneth, Andrew Ferguson and Eric Rimmer - Three Short Pieces on Fertility

 With the passing of '7 Billion Day' in October these pieces on the implications of fertility rates and population sustainability are highly topical.

 - Ferguson, Andrew - Controllable Power Limits Total Power

 OPTJ 10/2 p13, October 2010

 This paper tackles in considerable detail the greatest limitation on switching to renewables, namely the need for controllable power rather than the uncontrollable output of wind turbines and solar panels.

 - Ferguson, Andrew - The Problem with Uncontrollables

 Suggests that the amount of renewable controllable energy sources will be inadequate to permit sufficient amounts of 'uncontrollable' sources such as wind, photovoltaics and tidal flow into an electrical system.